CraftAcademyLabs/ca_course/bmi_challenge/step_3_web_interface.md

 $ open index.html
 ```

 The page is still very static and nothing happens if you fill in values in the form and click `Calculate`.
 We need to add some jQuery code in order to tell the interface what to do.
 There are two ways to do that.
-We can eather create a new `js` file and include it in our code, or we can insert the script directly in the html.
+We can either create a new `js` file and include it in our code, or we can insert the script directly in the HTML.
 Let's do the latter.
 In order for HTML to understand that it is dealing with JavaScript, we need to wrap it in `<script></script>` tags.

 Have a look at the code below and once you understand what it does, add it to the `index.html` file.